Visiopoetic Symphonic Art

 What Is Visiopoetic Symphonic Art?

-Visiopoetic Symphonic Art is a music-centered multidisciplinary art form created by pianist, composer, poet, and digital illustrator Esteban Ramirez.
-Rooted in the core artistic traditions of instrumental music, poetry, and visual art, the form is structured around instrumental music as the generative source.
-From this source, poetry emerges, and from that poetic interpretation, visual imagery takes form.
+Visiopoetic Symphonic Art — A music-centered multidisciplinary art form rooted in the traditions of instrumental music, poetry, and visual art, in which music serves as the generative source for poetry, from which visual imagery takes form.
+Together, they extend the music’s expressive world.

 Historical Roots of Multidisciplinary Art